Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/3-5-inch-HD.md

 ### Step 5: Eject the floppy disk

-1. Press on the button of the Floppy USB Drive to eject the disk
+1. Press the button on the Floppy USB Drive to eject the disk
 2. If that doesn't work:
    1. Go to the workstation and open a file explorer window
    2. Right click on the device in the left navigation sidebar